wmhilton-stoplight/platform-docs/6.-migrations/next.md

 **Is a Stoplight Workspace similar to an Organization in NEXT?**

-Yes, they are very similar.
+Yes, they're very similar.
 Just like in a NEXT organization, your Workspace is where you'll invite members, add projects, and create a billing subscription.

 **How do the members roles compare to the ones in NEXT?**